giantswarm/docs/src/content/advanced/gitops/apps/automatic_updates_appcr.md

 ---
 linkTitle: Enable automatic updates in Apps
 title: Enable automatic updates in Apps
-description: Learn how to enable automatic updates in Apps deployed using GitOps.
+description: Learn how to enable and configure automatic updates in Apps deployed using GitOps.
 weight: 50
 menu:
   main: